SumiSastri/dev-blogs/docs/what-is-computer-code/part1-code-modules.md

 ---
 layout: default
-title: What is a code module
+title: What is a code module?
 parent: What is computer code
 nav_order: 2
 ---

-# What is a code module
+# What is a code module?

 A module is a way of encapsulating code before it is bundled.
 It is a way of writing reusable code that can be exported and made available to other dependent code blocks.